-World-leading mining consortium collaborates in new EU-sponsored project for carbon-neutral sustainable mining
+World-leading mining consortium collaborates in EU-sponsored project for carbon-neutral sustainable mining

 An international consortium of mining companies, equipment and system manufacturers and universities has started a new European Union-funded collaboration project.
 The three-year project, called NEXGEN SIMS, will support new technologies, methods and processes that will enable a more sustainable and efficient carbon neutral mining operation.